ArmenHagopian/ProjetChatPython2BA/README.md

 To connect a client to the server, you can run adder.py in the Terminal like this : "python3 adder.py client ECAM 249.141.3.5 8000".The second argument is "server" and the last two elements are the IP address and the port you want to use.
 Warning : You must give a password as third argument to access to the connected clients list, in this case the password is ECAM, you can easily change it in the file.
 To start a peer-to-peer chat, you can run adder.py in the Terminal like this : python3 adder.py peer 249.141.3.5 7000.
 The second argument is "peer" and the last two elements are the IP address and the port you want to use.

-To be able to communicate with others, 4 functions are implemented in the class 'chat()'.
+These are the different functionalities you can use when you launch the peer-to-peer connection:

 The command /join allows you to connect to someone who's connected to the server.

-To join someones computer insert "/join {ip_address} {port}" in the terminal.
+To join someones computer, insert "/join {ip_address} {port}" in the terminal.

-The command /send allows you to send data towards a machine.
+The command /send allows you to send a message to another machine you're connected to.

 The command /quit allows you to exit a peer to peer connection.

 The command /exit allows you to exit the program.

 #Communication Protocols